EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 Remedy: Getting a response over a short-range radio cannot be taken as proof of proximity and can therefore not be used to take actions based on such proximity.
-Any automatically triggered mechanisms relying on proximity need to use other stronger mechanisms to guarantee proximity.
-Mechanisms that can be used are: measuring the round-trip time and calculate the maximum possible distance based on the speed of light, or using radio with an extremely short range like NFC (centimeters instead of meters).
+Any automatically triggered mechanisms relying on proximity need to use other stronger mechanisms to guarantee[^strong] proximity.
+Mechanisms that can be used are: measuring the round-trip time and calculating the maximum possible distance based on the speed of light, or using radio with an extremely short range like NFC (centimeters instead of meters).
 Another option is to include geographical coordinates